 Does your company’s application have a place for the candidate to write in his or her “desired salary”?

-When candidates have to enter a number for a desired salary, it can force people into playing subtle mind games.
+When candidates are required to enter a number for a desired salary, it can force them into playing subtle mind games.
 They may try to figure out how high they can push it without shoving themselves out of consideration for the position.
 Or, some might even lowball it a bit, thinking it makes them more attractive.

 Then, the appropriate question will be, “What level of compensation will you accept?”